 11. If the welfare department upholds the grant reduction, the resident shall owe a retroactive rent on the interim rent reduction granted in “8” above.

 12. If the welfare department overturns the grant reduction, no retroactive balance is owed.
-See CCHA Procedure on Imputed Welfare Income
+See HACC Procedure on Imputed Welfare Income

 Interim Changes in Family Composition

 All changes in family composition must be reported within ten days of occurrence.
-Certain types of changes do not require CCHA advance approval, but they must be reported within ten days if occurrence, including:
+Certain types of changes do not require HACC advance approval, but they must be reported within ten days if occurrence, including:

 Someone listed on the lease leaving the unit.